 The GDP of the importers has a positive and significant impact on industrialization as observed from the coefficient (0.26).
 This suggests that the higher the GDP the more the importer is likely to industrialize.
 The role of effective demand in spurring industrialization is critical for the COMESA region.
 This is related to the aspects of the quality of the population given that population of the importer is positive but not significant in the results.
-Therefore, a growing population is necessary but not sufficient to support industrialization if aspects of the quality of the population that determine effective demand are not addressed.
+Therefore, a growing population is necessary but not sufficient to support industrialization if aspects of the quality of the population aspects of the quality of the population aspects.

 The results suggest that two countries belonging to COMESA and trading together have a high likelihood of industrializing, compared to when a COMESA Member State trades with a non-member states.
 The coefficient for bilateral COMESA membership is significant at 1 percent compared to the one for unilateral membership which is positive and not significant.
 This is explained by the fact that whereas COMESA member states export to fellow members light manufactured products, they largely export primary commodities to non-members who are likely to be highly industrialized countries.
 Similarly, the region predominantly imports finished products from out of the region.
 The results suggest that fostering industrialization in the region will require growth in intra-COMESA trade.
-Owing to technology limitations, member states may not export manufactured products to especially industrialized countries who are the main importers of regional commodities.
+Owing to technology limitations, member states may not export manufactured products to especially industrialized countries.